Mobility-Mapper/about-website/README.md

 The footers on both pages contain links to the social media channels, and convenient, relevant links for easy navigation.

-The home page footer contains links to the top of the page, the email subsciption modal, the home contact form, and the partnerships page.
+The home page footer contains links to the top of the page, the email subscription modal, the home contact form, and the partnerships page.

 ![Home footer image](assets/readme-files/footer-home.png)